Elefsina: Hospitals and medical centres

-Elefsina has only one general hospital the Thriassio General Hospital, located 3.9 km north of the city centre.
+Elefsina has a general hospital, the Thriassio General Hospital, located 3.9 km north of the city centre.
+Administratively, it belongs to the municipal unit of Magoula.
+Elefsina also has a health center which is located at the seaside of the town, near the Fire Department of Elefsina.

 Historical population

 Sports

 Elefsina hosts the multi-sport club Panelefsiniakos with successful sections in football and basketball.
 Another historical club of Elefsina is Iraklis Eleusis, founded in 1928.